Teradata/developer-resources/quickstarts/manage-data/ingest-catalog-data-teradata-s3-with-glue.md

 ![teradata type](../cloud-guides/images/ingest-catalog-data-teradata-s3-with-glue/Glue-2.PNG)
 * In the dialog box, enter the URL of your Teradata Vantage instance in JDBC format.
 :::tip
-In the case of ClearScape Analytics Experience, the URL follows the following structure:
+In the case of Teradata Trial, the URL follows the following structure:
 `jdbc:teradata://<URL Host>/DATABASE=demo_user,DBS_PORT=1025`
 :::
 * Select the AWS Secret created in the previous step.